17 – 20 November 2020 | EXCO, Daegu, South Korea

 Look for what's good or stimulating in the paper.
 Minor flaws can be corrected and shouldn't be a reason to reject a paper.
 Each paper that is accepted must, however, be technically sound and make a substantial contribution to the field.
 Please familiarize yourself with the information in the Call for Submissions.

 Please read the Ethics of Reviewing.
 It is extremely important that we uphold our reputation for treating ideas confidentially and professionally.
-By accepting a paper for review, you are guaranteeing to review all materials submitted in the approved formats: PDF for documents, QuickTime MPEG-4 and DivX Version 6 for videos (and don't forget to check for an audio track!), and TIFF, PNG, or JPG, for images.
+By accepting a paper for review, you are guaranteeing to review all materials submitted in the approved formats: PDF for documents; QuickTime, MPEG, and DivX Version 6 for videos (and don't forget to check for an audio track!); and TIFF, PNG or JPG for images.
 If you are not willing to make this guarantee, please recuse yourself from reviewing the paper.

 You are also expected to make a reasonable effort to review materials in non-approved formats, but you are not under the same absolute obligation to do so.

-One area where anonymity can affect your evaluation of the submitted paper is if the paper builds on ideas that were previously available in some prepublication form, for instance as a SIGGRAPH Asia Sketch, Brief or Talk, or as a technical report or thesis.
+One area where anonymity can affect your evaluation of the submitted paper is if the paper builds on ideas that were previously available in some prepublication form, for instance as a SIGGRAPH/SIGGRAPH Asia Talk, or as a technical report or thesis.
 The authors were instructed to avoid plagiarism, and to cite their sources if they used ideas from somebody else’s work.
-They should have also cited all their own prepublications in an anonymous way (see Submission Policy).
+Authors do not cite their own prepublications of largely overlapping works to avoid revealing their identity (see Submission Policy).
 Reviewers should not deliberately try to discover the identity of the authors.
 Immediately following the submission deadline, plagiarism detection software will be run on all submissions, and the sorting team will further ascertain originality of submissions during the sort when needed.
 If you as a reviewer have a substantial concern regarding the originality of the submission, please contact the SIGGRAPH Asia Technical Papers Administrator prior to submitting your review.

 Due to the number of new works posted on arXiv and other non-peer-reviewed websites on a daily basis, it is increasingly likely that you might find online reports that are highly relevant to the submitted work, and that the authors were unaware of.
 In this case, authors of conditionally accepted papers should be asked to cite these prepublications in their final revision.
 Note that authors are allowed to cite them as concurrent work, without the burden of having to detail how their work compares or differs from these prepublications.